 It is actually a less messy cleanup if you ask me and thumbs up to Dyson for listening to their customers.

-Second improvement would be how the max function is turned on.
-In previous variants, a button is used at the back of the post motor filter.
+Another big improvement would the max button design.
+The older design used a button located at back end of the post motor filter.

 While that setup worked, it is in an awkward position and you really have to push hard to turn it on.